eprev/eprev.org/_posts/2017-01-04-the-importance-of-html-character-encoding.md

 tags:
   - performance
   - html
-excerpt: Not specifying a character encoding of HTML document can negatively impact the page load time.
+description: Not specifying a character encoding of HTML document can negatively impact the page load time.
 share-image: the-importance-of-html-character-encoding.png
 ghIssueId: 14
 ---